ddnet/ddnet/README.md

 - ~~add Helper List~~
 - ~~show mutes in console~~
 - work on the visuals tab in settings more
-- add !skin command (clone wont come I dont think I dont like it)
+- ~~add !skin command (clone wont come I dont think I dont like it~~
 - ~~add auto reply to muted players~~
-- when friend joines ping you or make name be in a color
+- ~~when friend joines ping you or make name be in a color~~ - makes a sound and sends an echo
-- toggle to turn off sending a message that starts with "." (currently does that so you cant misspell commands)
+- ~~toggle to turn off sending a message that starts with "." (currently does that so you cant misspell commands)~~

 Maybe:
-- do chat message only when a friended tee says something
+- ~~do chat message only when a friended tee says something~~
 - multiple replies for tabbed out reply and muted reply
 - show in scoreboard when someones in a menu
 - show when someones looking at the scoreboard